kyverno/website/content/en/docs/Writing policies/writing-policies-validate.md

                 runAsNonRoot: true
 ````

+## Validation Failure Action

+The `validationFailureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
+If the value is set to `enforce` resource creation or updates are blocked when the resource does not comply, and when the value is set to `audit` a policy violation is reported but the resource creation or update is allowed.

 ## Deny rules

 In addition to applying patterns to check resources, a validation rule can `deny` a request based on a set of conditions.
 This is useful for applying fine grained access controls that cannot be performed using Kubernetes RBAC.

-For example, the policy below denies `delete requests` for objects with the label `app.kubernetes.io/managed-by: kyverno` and for all users who do not have the `cluster-admin` role.

-As the example shows, you can use `match` and `exclude` to select when the rule should be applied and then use additional conditions in the `deny` declaration to apply fine-grained controls.
+You can use `match` and `exclude` to select when the rule should be applied and then use additional conditions in the `deny` declaration to apply fine-grained controls.

 Note that the `validationFailureAction` must be set to `enforce` to block the request.

+Also see using [Preconditions](/docs/writing-policies/writing-policies-preconditions) for matching rules based on variables.

+### Deny DELETE based on labels

+This policy denies `delete requests` for objects with the label `app.kubernetes.io/managed-by: kyverno` and for all users who do not have the `cluster-admin` role:

 ```yaml
 apiVersion: kyverno.io/v1